exercism/v3/languages/csharp/reference/exercise-concepts/two-fer.md

 - imports: import types through `using` statements

 ## Optional, optimizing the code
-- string interpolation: while string could be formatted in different ways, [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) provides a more effective and simpler way in this exercise
+- string interpolation: while `string` could be formatted in different ways, string interpolation provides a more effective and simpler way
-- expression body method: it makes the code cleaner for a short (one-line) method - [link]([https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members#methods])
+- expression body method: it makes the code cleaner for a short (one-line) method